US Justice Department Ends Investigation into Fed Chair Jerome Powell, Clearing Path for Kevin Warsh - PRESS AI WORLD

 side-post-image

-Justice Department Ends Investigation Into Fed Chair Jerome Powell
+US Justice Department Ends Investigation into Fed Chair Jerome Powell, Clearing Path for Kevin Warsh

-• The US Justice Department has dropped its criminal investigation into Fed Chair Jerome Powell.
+• The US Justice Department has closed its investigation into Jerome Powell.

-• Republican Senator Thom Tillis had suspended support for Warsh until the investigation was resolved.
+• Senator Thom Tillis had withheld support for Warsh pending the resolution of the investigation.

 SHARE THIS ARTICLE: